andrewchambers/hermes/doc/quick-start/quick-start.md

 ### /etc/hermes/signing-key...

-This is a signing key related to package exports and downloads.
+Signing keys are related to how hermes package stores trust eachother to provide secure packages across the network, we will cover them in a later section.

 ### /var/hermes/hermes.db